 Clara and her family live in Columbia.
 They want to walk to school everyday but there are no sidewalks and no crosswalks.
 Too many of our streets are not accessible or safe for walkers, cyclists, bus riders or people with disabilities.
 As a result, it is dangerous and challenging for people getting to work and walking to school and for people with disabilities traveling independently.
 People also are getting less physical activity.

-We need a world-class complete streets law
+We need complete streets in Howard County

 What are complete streets?